CERTCC/Vultron/docs/topics/process_models/cs/index.md

 In it we model two main aspects of the case:

 1. A Participant-specific _Vendor Fix Path_ from initial vendor awareness through the deployment of a fix.
-2. A _Global Case State_ summarizing both public and attacker awareness of the vulnerability.
+2. A Participant-agnostic _Public State_ summarizing both public and attacker awareness of the vulnerability.

 These processes run in parallel, and the CS model captures the interactions between them.
 <!-- end_excerpt -->